Virtual Partitions

 The return value of this partitioner needs to classify messages that should be grouped uniquely.
 We recommend using simple types like strings or integers.

-Messages distribution
+Messages Distribution

 Message distribution is based on the outcome of the virtual_partitions